igormichalski/igormichalski/README.md

 I'm a Computer Science student at UEMS, currently finishing my undergraduate degree and developing research in Artificial Intelligence and Software Engineering.

-I recently completed two international research projects at UNAL (Colombia): one on TDD and LLMs in programming education, and another on bias and diversity in generative AI models.
+I recently completed two international research projects at UNAL 🇨🇴: one on TDD and LLMs in programming education, and another on bias and diversity in generative AI models.
-Right now, I’m preparing to begin my next international research period at Dalhousie University (Canada) as part of the Mitacs Globalink Research Internship 2026.
+Right now, I’m preparing to begin my next international research period at Dalhousie University 🇨🇦 as part of the Mitacs Globalink Research Internship 2026.

 ​🔥​ Languages: